Scripture in Song: History

-The Garratts toured the US and Europe for 10 months in 1982.
+The Garratt's toured the US and Europe for 10 months in 1982.
 In 1984, they awarded the International Dove Award by the Nashville Gospel Music Association for lifetime achievement.

 In 1993, Scripture in Song celebrated 25 years with the four-day Oct One event at the ASB Arena in Auckland, including guests Kevin Prosch, Steve Grace and Geoff Bullock.

-The Garratts went on to become leading figures in the global school of ethnodoxology, a discipline which helps indigenous cultures understand and express Christian doctrine in their own musical forms.
+The Garratt's went on to become leading figures in the global school of ethnodoxology, a discipline which helps indigenous cultures understand and express Christian doctrine in their own musical forms.

-The Garratts sold the Scripture in Song music catalogue to a US publisher.
-From 1998 to 2005, they lost most of the money from the sale, and one of their two children, Rachel, died of cancer at age 31.
+The Garratt's sold the Scripture in Song music catalogue to US publisher Integrity Music.

+In 2000, one of their two children, Rachel, died of cancer at age 31.

 In 2002, their company, Scripture in Song Recordings Limited, was removed by the New Zealand Companies Office.

-In 2018 the Garratts celebrated 50 years of the Scripture in Song brand.
+In 2018 the Garratt's celebrated 50 years of the Scripture in Song brand.
 In 2019 they released I Exalt Thee, an album of re-recorded and produced songs from the previous 50 years.

 Dale Garratt is acknowledged as one of the best-selling Māori composers.
-In 2023, NZ Herald Senior Writer Steve Braunias wrote, "there’s a case to be made that Dale Garratt is actually among the very best female singers in New Zealand music history."
-Dale has authored three books, The Pleasure of your company in 1984, The Profile of the Pioneer: Mentors to a Future Generation in 1993, and Please Help Yourself: Living, Loving, Learning & Preparing the Table in 2019.
+In 2023, NZ Herald Senior Writer Steve Braunias wrote, "There’s a case to be made that Dale Garratt is actually among the very best female singers in New Zealand music history."
+Dale has authored three books, The Pleasure of Your Company in 1984, The Profile of the Pioneer: Mentors to a Future Generation in 1993, and Please Help Yourself: Living, Loving, Learning & Preparing the Table in 2019.

 In the 2024 New Zealand New Year Honours, both Dale and David Garratt were appointed Companions of the New Zealand Order of Merit, for services to Christian music production.
 In 2024, the New Zealand Herald wrote, "Their songs are used in virtually every Protestant church and they are recognised nationally and internationally as pioneering worship leaders and modellers of congregational singing, particularly for their contextual application of biblical texts and current musical trends."

 In January 2024, Scripture in Song had 58,967 monthly listeners on Spotify.